morganherrmann/hw06-city-generation/README.md

 I created several fragment shaders to color the buildings.
 In order to create a window pattern, I modified a checkerboard glsl shader - https://www.geeks3d.com/hacklab/20190225/demo-checkerboard-in-glsl/ .
 Wherever the windows (white) occurr, I compute the result of another colored shader to fill the windows with electric/cyberpunky colors.

-I modified the windows randomly on different buildings, so that some have stripes, and others have traditional square windows.
+I modified the windows randomly on different buildings, so that some have long floor/ceiling window stripes, and others have traditional square windows.

-  - The texturing of your buildings should be procedurally generated within a shader.
-Use all of the techniques you practiced in the first three homework assignments to polish your buildings' appearances.
-The overall aesthetic of your city is up to you (e.g. cyberpunk versus modern versus renaissance) but the procedural texturing should look intentional.
-Include windows, doors, lights, and other details you deem necessary to make your buildings look natural.
+#### LIGHTING
-- __(10 points)__ Make use of artistic lighting as we discussed during the environmental setpiece assignment.
+I used lambert shaders from several different directions, averaging them together to make the shading flicker like an ocean floor.
+This creates some shadowlike appearance on both the terrain floor and the buildings!
+As a result, there Make use of artistic lighting as we discussed during the environmental setpiece assignment.
 You should include several directional lights, as discussed in [IQ's article on artistic lighting](http://iquilezles.org/www/articles/outdoorslighting/outdoorslighting.htm), to ensure your scene has adequate illumination.
 There should never be any purely black shadows in your scene.
 - __(5 points)__ Your scene should include a procedural sky background as so many of your other assignments have.
 Make sure it is congruent with your lighting setup and the aesthetics of your city.
 - __(10 points)__ Following the specifications listed
 [here](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md),